foxssake/netfox/README.md

 [Releases](https://github.com/foxssake/netfox/releases)

 Each release contains the addons, and a build of [Forest Brawl] for Windows and Linux.

-In cases of dependencies, a *".with-deps.zip"* version is included as well, which contains all the dependencies of the addon.
-For example, *netfox.noray* depends on *netfox*, so *"netfox.noray.v1.x.y.with-deps.zip"* includes both *netfox.noray* and *netfox*.
+Each addon has its dependencies packed with it - e.g.
+*"netfox.extras.vx.y.z.zip"* also contains both *netfox* and *netfox.internals*.

+> Note: For releases before v1.1.1, a separate *".with-deps.zip"* version
+> contains the addon and its dependencies, while the regular zips contain only
+> the addon itself.

 ### Asset Library